These FAQs come under a few headings:

 Q. Is it worth applying for business rates for a holiday annex which is attached to our home?

-You should speak to an accountant or tax advisor such as Zeal, but if the annex is given its own council tax listing (separate to your home's listing), yes, you quite probably should apply for business rates for any part of property you’re letting out commercially as long as:
+You should speak to an accountant or tax advisor, but if the annex is given its own council tax listing (separate to your home's listing), yes, you quite probably should apply for business rates for any part of property you’re letting out commercially as long as:

 -